 Tim Harford is one of my favourite writers and broadcasters.
 I referenced his book, Messy, on an earlier blog.
 He recently recorded a new podcast called Cautionary Tales and episode 3, LaLa Land: Galileo’s Warning, is especially interesting.
 In it, Harford tells the story of the 2017 Oscar awards ceremony, the one where Warren Beatty … Continue reading Ever Increasing Complexity

 Malcolm Gladwell was recently in London marketing his latest book, Talking to Strangers.
-The book weaves together stories, some well-known, some less so, of people who are misunderstood, often with damaging consequences.
+The book is about the nature of truth.
+It weaves together stories, some well-known, some less so, of people who are misunderstood, often with damaging consequences.
 Most of the stories are about people who were trusted when they shouldn’t have been.
-People like Bernie Madoff, who ran his Ponzi … Continue reading Getting to the Truth
+People … Continue reading Getting to the Truth

 In September this year three American businessmen published their memoirs.
 One a financier, one a corporate executive and one an entrepreneur, they added their contribution to the canon that is the business memoir.